Plant-Based Diet: What Plant-Based Eating Is All About

 National Centre for Biotechnology Information states that, “Overall, westernized diets tend to decrease microbial diversity (dysbiosis) and a plant-based diet (PBD) tends to increase microbial diversity.
 This difference in microbiota results in differences in microbial metabolites.
 Westernized diets result in increased production of ammonia, indoles, phenols, and sulphide that may be detrimental to our health.
 In addition, they result in decreased production of short-chain fatty acids like butyrate.
 These metabolites have diverse beneficial effects in nutrition, immunity, and epithelial barrier.
 PBD results in increased production of short-chain fatty acids.”

-Thus, by incorporating a more plant based diet, we can increase these beneficial phytonutrients that help in fighting chronic diseases, thereby targeting the root cause of inflammation.
+Thus, by incorporating a more plant based diet, we can increase these beneficial phytonutrients that help manage chronic disease, thereby targeting the root cause of inflammation, as per our Regina dietitian, Carina.

 5. Plant-based diet can assist with weight management

-Perhaps the most influential impact of plant-based eating centres around obesity.
+Perhaps the most influential impact of plant-based eating centres around obesity, suggests our registered dietitian Vanessa.
 It is well known that obesity can lead to many cardiovascular diseases as well as diabetes.

 The Harvard Gazette states that, “a diet rich in healthy and plant-based foods is linked with the presence and abundance of certain gut microbes that are also associated with a lower risk of developing conditions such as obesity, Type 2 diabetes, and cardiovascular disease, according to recent results from a large-scale international study.”